Fuzzball Documentation

 scheduler:

-# maximum number of requests in queue processed by scheduling iteration
+# Maximum number of requests in queue processed per scheduling iteration.

 queueDepth: 64